 - Please carry essentials with you (2 spare inner tubes/pump/puncture repair kit etc) in case of need en route.
 There will be a mobile mechanic on the course who will support riders as required … always good to have basic essentials with you though just in case!

 - Who knows what the day will bring weather wise so be prepared and dress appropriately.
 The routes cover varied terrain with the route over the Severn Bridge being pretty exposed so bring layers and a decent waterproof jacket!

 - Eat and drink little and often.
 Eat lots of quality carbs and drink plenty of water or energy drink whether you feel hungry or not.
 Little and often is best, so stuff you can eat on the move is great.

 - Feed Stations.
 There will be a well-stocked feed station out on the route, which will have sweet and savoury food plus High5 energy drink and bars and gels.

-The last 3km of both routes will culminate with a lap of Castle Combe Circuit (to hopefully cheering friends and family!)
+The finish of both routes will culminate with a partial lap of Castle Combe Circuit (to hopefully cheering friends and family!)

 Your time will be recorded and you will be given a Goodie Bag.

 A complimentary bowl of pasta will be provided in the main Sportive HQ.